milindmadhukar/nvim/README.md

-# A Basic Stable IDE config for Neovim
+# Neovim

 > Why does this repo exist?

-This config attempts to provide a rock solid fully featured starting point for someone new to Neovim, or just tired of maintaining the basic IDE components of their config.
+This config attempts to provide a rock solid fully featured IDE like experience with complete stability.

 > What makes it "rock solid"?

 All of the included plugins are pinned to a version that ensures they are compatible and will not update potentially introducing errors into your config.
 For every Neovim release I will update this repo along with the community to keep it up to date with the newest versions.

-As I mentioned, this config is meant as a starting point for people new to Neovim who want a familiar IDE experience.
-The config has a very simple structure that makes it easy to add new plugins.
+The config has a very simple structure that makes it easy to add new plugins, very easy to use for beginners

 ## Install Neovim 0.7